 Even the cosmetics industry took a hit in the 2009 global recession, but not as much as other sectors.
 Experts consider the beauty industry to be one of the few recession-proof industries.

-How much is the cosmetic industry worth in 2020?
-Estimations show that beauty and personal care products’ US market value is over $93 billion.
+How much was the cosmetic industry worth in 2020?
+Estimations show that beauty and personal care products’ US market value was over $93 billion.

 4. Women in the US spend around $3,756 on their appearance annually.

 This translates to around $225,360 through their entire lifetime.
 Number one expense is facials, followed by haircut, makeup, manicure, and pedicure.
 Essentially, women like beautifying rituals.

 Men, on the other hand, spend less —$175,680 during their lifetime on health and beauty products.
 They are most inclined to spend their money on facial moisturizers, while gyms come second, hand creams third, and shaving products rank fourth.

 5. The global perfume market alone was worth $30.6 billion in 2019.